 One thing that really makes the STR stand apart is the focus on safety.
 Along with a floating bristle arrow retainer, there's an anti-dry-fire system and even finger safety reminders.
 In our combined decades of experience at Deer Hunting Guide, we've found that anyone, man or woman, veteran or newbie, is bound to make a careless mistake at some point, so these safety features help you hunt with confidence.

-Finally, we liked that this was a ready-to-hunt package, which is nice if you don't already have any equipment and want to hit the ground running.
+Finally, we liked that this was a ready-to-hunt crossbow package, which is nice if you don't already have any equipment and want to hit the ground running.
 Unfortunately, it does mean that some assembly is required, but nothing you need any know-how for.
 The pack includes a multi-reticle scope and a lightweight quiver as well as two bolts, which isn't as much as other packages but still enough for a back-up shot.
-You really shouldn't need more than two.

 - Integrated cocking crank

 - Ready-to-hunt crossbow package

 - 375 fps

 - Only 2 bolts included

 - Less universal camo